 This draft Recommendation identifies the scenarios and requirements for USN applications and services.
 The ALI system is an overlay system on USN networks.
 Before end-node collects data from sensor and transfers them to the server, it communicates with ALI systems fetching its longitude and latitude.
 However, the communication protocol must be suit for USN hybrid low power environments following a characteristic coordination to make sure it could be interpreted by different applications that require it.

-Scenarios for ALIs
+ALI Scenarios for USN Applications and Services

+Contributions are expected on service scenarios (as illustrated below)

+Multiple Location Identification in continuous locating applications

 Editors note: This title is subject to change.

+Wireless sensor faces various environments; as a result, the locating technique for USN varies from one to another.
+This scenario covers the special occasion that the sensor is able to switches from one positioning technique to another according to dissimilar settings, for instance, a sensor move from outdoor into indoor, it has to switch from GPS to Wi-Fi RTLS， if the location of the sensor need to be traced continuously.
+The figure 7-X below shows the multiple location identification scenario.